JackkelDragon/AoE2DE_AIBuilder/README.md

 (Original FE tool and original version of the library files created by Jan1302.)

 Known Potential Issues:
-- "Fortifications" upgrade toggle does nothing; all of its upgrades are under "University" in the library file.
+- ~~"Fortifications" upgrade toggle does nothing; all of its upgrades are under "University" in the library file.~~ The box has been removed to make things easier to understand.
+Be sure to double-check the upgrade boxes on old saved JSON files.
 - The AI Name entry does not check to see if the entered name is a valid filename.
 - The program was designed to be run with Python 2.7.x.
 Some attempt to make it compatible with Python 3.x and later has been made, but this has not been tested.

+Fixed Issues:
+- The export should now properly use the naval/siege unit counts.
+Before, it used the counts for default units 1-3.